 EC Reg.
 73/2010

-European Commission Regulation 73/2010 lays down the requirements on the quality of aeronautical data and aeronautical information for the Single European Sky (SES).
-The overall objective of this rule is to achieve aeronautical information of sufficient quality, accuracy, timeliness and granularity as a key enabler of the European ATM Network.
+European Commission Regulation (EU) No.73/2010, commonly known as ‘the ADQ IR’, lays down the requirements on the quality of aeronautical data and aeronautical information for the Single European Sky (SES).
+The overall objective of this Implementing Rule is to achieve aeronautical information of sufficient quality, accuracy, timeliness and granularity as a key enabler of the European Air Traffic Management Network (ATMN).

 Aeronautical information is made available via the Integrated Aeronautical Information Package (IAIP) that includes the UK Aeronautical Information Publication (AIP), Circulars (AIC), AIP Supplements and NOTAM, all compiled from numerous and often unique sources of data.
 European Commission Regulation 73/2010 focuses on data originators, and the processes that are necessary to ensure consistency and quality levels throughout the aeronautical data management chain.